 Don’t Take Cheap Buses and Dubious Taxis

 Transport accidents are woefully common in Peru, a country plagued by careless drivers and poor road conditions.
 As a rule, bus travel in Peru is safest if you go with the best bus companies.
-Spending 60 nuevos soles to travel with a company like Cruz del Sur or Ormeño is a far better deal than paying 35 soles to an antiquated company with awful buses and even worse drivers.
-When hailing a taxi in Peru, pick a cab that looks modern, is in good condition and has obvious taxi signage.
-Unmarked “taxis,” incredibly old taxis and taxis decorated exclusively with dents are always best avoided.
+Spending 60 nuevos soles to travel with a company like Cruz del Sur or Ormeño is a far better deal than paying 35 soles to an antiquated company with rickety buses and unreliable drivers.
+When hailing a taxi in Peru, pick a cab that looks modern, is in good condition, and has obvious signage.

 Don’t Be Too Relaxed About Health Concerns

-It’s easy to have a slightly blasé attitude toward certain health concerns when you’re traveling, but it generally pays off to at least do the basics.
-In Peru, for example, you should avoid drinking tap water and you should treat altitude sickness with respect.
+It’s easy to have a slightly blasé attitude toward certain health concerns when you’re traveling, but it pays off to at least do the basics.
+For example, you should avoid drinking tap water and treat altitude sickness with respect.
 Most importantly, you should have all the recommended vaccinations for Peru.

 Don’t Always Book the Cheapest Tours

-It's usually a great idea to avoid tours when a site or attraction can be explored independently.
-There are situations, however, when a tour -- or at least a guide -- offers a far more rewarding experience.
-When you book a tour, don’t always settle for the cheapest option.
-A good tour, with a good guide, can be a truly memorable experience and potentially the highlight of your trip.
-Many travelers, for example, come to Peru specifically to hike the Inca Trail; in that case, spend a little extra and go with one of the best Inca Trail operators in Peru.
+It's usually best to avoid tours when a site or attraction can be explored independently.
+There are situations, however, when a tour — or at least a guide — offers a far more rewarding experience.
+If you plan to hike the Inca Trail, for example, then spend a little extra and go with one of the best Inca Trail operators in Peru.